tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 As long as you have access any content in natural, native Japanese, you're covered.
 Watch anime, dramas, read books, light novels, manga in Japanese if you want to learn the language.

-Usually immersion is divided into passive (background) and active.
+Usually we divide immersion into passive (background) and active.
 Active immersion requires full attention to the content while passive immersion is when you're listening to Japanese while doing something else.